 Merger Mode, explained above.

-Due to performance reasons, 3D flood-fills only work in a small, local bounding box. webKnossos will add bounding box around the affected area.
-In order to truly propagate the new segment ID(s) throughout a whole dataset, you can trigger a webKnossos job to apply this change globally.
+Due to performance reasons, 3D flood-fills only work in a small, local bounding box. webKnossos will add a bounding box around the affected area.
+To truly propagate the new segment ID(s) throughout a whole dataset, you can trigger a webKnossos job to apply this change globally.
 From the

 BBox tab in the right-hand menu, press the "Globalize Flood-Fill" button.
 Make sure to do all local fill operations first and apply them all at once.